 A concussion occurs when a physical trauma leads to a metabolic derangement in the brain .
 This results in a wide variety of symptoms including headaches, dizziness, visual problems, nausea/vomiting, sleep disturbances, cognitive impairments, fatigue and emotional lability among others .
 As you can imagine, these symptoms can significantly impact a person’s ability to function.
 Fortunately, symptoms usually improve within 7-10 days .
 Unfortunately, some patients experience a protracted recovery, taking months or even years to get back to their normal selves .
 This is considered Post-Concussion Syndrome.

 The medical community has dramatically improved its appreciation of the seriousness of a concussive brain injury as well as the importance of avoiding a second impact while a brain is still in recovery.
 Sports medicine personnel are also better at diagnosing concussions on the field, enabling us to quickly remove an athlete to avoid further risk.
 We are also improving our understanding of the potential long term consequences and the accumulative effects of multiple head traumas, however more research is on this topic is certainly needed.

-Currently, concussion management is based on the avoidance of an additional injury while initiating a period of relative cognitive rest, gradual return to school/work, and eventually a gradual return to athletics .
+Currently, concussion management is based on the avoidance of an additional injury while initiating a period of relative cognitive rest, gradual return to school/work, and eventually a gradual return to athletics if applicable .
 Medical treatments that enhance neurological recovery are limited, and lifestyle interventions, including diet, should be examined more closely and considered to be legitimate cost-effective strategies to help manage these challenging injuries.

-Some quick broad strokes of where we are heading…
+Here are some broad strokes of where we are heading…

 - A concussive injury to the brain disrupts its cellular metabolism which is central to its pathophysiology and symptoms .